 Fix it: Most cases of pink eye are viral and simply need to run their course within a week or two, according to the American Academy of Ophthalmology (AAO).
 (But keep in mind that pink eye can sometimes be caused by COVID-19, so pay attention to your symptoms.)

-While your eyes fight off the infection, you can ease your discomfort by applying warm compresses to your eyes, using artificial tears and taking an over-the-counter pain reliever, the AAO recommends.
+While your eyes fight off the infection, you can ease your discomfort with pink eye home remedies like applying warm compresses to your eyes, using artificial tears and taking an over-the-counter pain reliever, the AAO recommends.